georgedev9/generate_pdf_report_script_python/README.md

 # generate_pdf_report_script_python

+This Python script do the following tasks:

+* Summarizes and processes sales data into different categories
+* Generate a PDF using Python
-This Python script generates a PDF report and send it by email
+* Automatically send a PDF by email